Skip to main content

 Will the risk of flooding increase in Union or for the surrounding residents?
 Could the channel be moved back to the original location if increased flooding or damage occurs?

-An option to maintain the existing channel as an overflow or relief channel will be considered as part of an alternative.
+An option to maintain the existing channel as an overflow or relief channel will be considered as part of an alternative for the Catherine Creek portion.
 The design process will involve a thorough hydraulic modeling analysis and evaluation of potential changes that may occur from moving the Catherine Creek channel.
-The selection of a preferred alternative will consider the interests of all stakeholders and specifically the flood concerns of the local community.
-The selected alternative will not increase the existing risk of flooding and in fact is anticipated to reduce such risk.
+The selection of the preferred alternative will consider the interests of all stakeholders and the flood concerns of the local community.
+The selected alternative will not increase the existing risk of flooding and is anticipated to reduce flood risk.

 Will this project change the Federal Emergency Management Agency (FEMA) flood zone boundaries or maps (Flood Insurance Rate Map [FIRM], Flood Boundary and Floodway [FBFM], and Flood Hazard Boundary Map [FHBM]) in Union?

-There are two effective FIRM maps in the Buffalo Flats project area; a 1978 detailed study associated with the incorporated portions of the City of Union, and an older less detailed map for the unincorporated area upstream of Union.
+There are two effective FIRM maps in the Buffalo Flats project area; a 1978 detailed study associated with the incorporated portions of the City of Union and an older, less detailed map for the unincorporated area upstream of Union.
 The 1978 FIRM defines floodway boundaries for the Base Flood Elevation (100-year flood event), while the less detailed map establishes a regulatory floodplain, but no floodway.
-The design team does not anticipate changing current FEMA flood boundaries or maps within the City of Union, but the detailed elevation survey data being collected because of the Buffalo Flats project may be used to update the 1978 flood maps if the City of Union chooses.
-Project alternatives that may change the channel location will be contained within the Buffalo Land & Livestock property and potentially on neighboring properties that willingly participate in the project.
-The proposed project actions will likely dictate that the entire area within the Buffalo Flats project boundary is re-mapped through a Letter of Map Revision (LOMR) process that will define floodway boundaries.
-This update to the older and more coarse maps of the unincorporated areas will be reviewed by FEMA and is a benefit to Union County and the City of Union.
-Therefore, the only changes to flood zone boundaries or maps will be on those properties owned by willing participants in the project.
+The design team will not change current FEMA flood boundaries or maps within the City of Union.
+Project alternatives that may change the channel location will be contained within the Buffalo Land & Livestock property.

 Who will make a determination on potential changes to flood levels and who reviews the hydraulic modeling and analysis results?